maxxdroid/Todo-Web-App/README.md

 # Todo Web App built with Html and Css

-# A functional web app that allows usres to add todos and tasks.
+# A functional web app that allows users to add todos.

 This project allows the user to do the following: